-Studies have looked into its ability to detoxify heavy metals such as lead and mercury in rodents.
+Studies have looked into its ability to detoxify heavy metals such as mercury.
 Cilantro also has a chemical compound that has shown antimicrobial activity in lab experiments.
-This herb has traditionally been ascribed as calming and promoting sleep, and some animal studies have found a sedative effect for coriander oil extracts.
+This herb has traditionally been ascribed as calming and promoting sleep, and some studies have found a sedative effect for coriander oil extracts.

 US Department of Agriculture.
 Coriander (cilantro) leaves, raw.
 Updated April 1, 2019.